 - Veteran Loan: If you are a veteran, check with your VA office for lending options or hardship assistance.

 - Student Loan: Many colleges offer emergency loans to students.
 Call your school’s financial aid office to find out what’s available.

-- No Job (Unemployed) Loan: If you own your home, your bank may provide you with a home equity line of credit even while you’re unemployed.
+- Payday Loans for Unemployed: If you own your home, your bank may provide you with a home equity line of credit even while you’re unemployed.
 If you have a regular source of income (disability, social security, unemployment), you can use that to apply for a personal loan.
 A co-signer can help you qualify if you’re not able to get a loan on your own.

 - Medical Loan: Apply for a medical loan the same way you would a personal loan.
 Keep in mind that you may be able to negotiate monthly payments directly with your healthcare providers to avoid paying interest.

 - Financial Aid: If you are not making enough money to cover your expenses, you may want to take advantage of government programs to help you with housing, food, medical care, and education.
 Many people find it hard to ask for help, but a few months of assistance can be all you need to get your finances under control again.